Community Economic Development (CED) Funds

 - Co-operators Community Economic Development (CED) Fund, which supports non-profit organizations and co-operatives.

-The Co-operators Foundation CED Funds will now focus exclusively on investing in organizations that support marginalized youth (aged 16 – 34) and/or persons with mental health challenges.
+The Co-operators Foundation CED Funds focus exclusively on investing in organizations that support marginalized youth (aged 16 – 34) and/or persons with mental health issues, through employability skills programming.

 Proposals for funding are reviewed twice per year.
 Application deadlines are typically January 15 and September 1st before 5 p.m.
 (Eastern Time).
 Note that if the deadline falls on a weekend or statutory holiday, applications must be received by the previous Friday, before 5 p.m.
 (Eastern Time).
 Decisions are made in mid-April and early December respectively.
 To be considered for funding, your organization must: